flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

     === "8"
         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-9.png){loading=lazy}

-        Before the A320 passes the hold fix for the first time, it will slow down to 'green dot speed'.
-This is the speed at which the aircraft uses the minimum fuel per hour to ensure it can stay in the hold as long as possible.
-So make sure to set speed to managed speed to fly at green dot speed.
+        The FMS calculates the holding speed in accordance with [Hold Standards](#hold-standards) to acheive the lowest possible fuel consumption, except in approach phase where the "characteristic" speed for the current configuration is used.
+A deceleration point is calculated giving enough distance before the hold fix to slow down to the holding speed.
+From this point IMM EXIT becomes available on the F-PLN page, and pressing it prior to actually reaching the hold fix will cause deletion of the hold.
+If speed is managed the deceleration will begin automatically; if speed is selected a SET HOLD SPEED prompt will appear, prompting the pilot to set their desired holding speed, or to engage managed speed.

         Also, the F-PLN page on the MCDU will continue to show IMM EXIT*.
 This is needed when [leaving the hold](#leaving-the-hold).